Havanese vs Shih Tzu – Breed Comparison

 Both dogs are social, they enjoy the company of people, and they make great companions.
 However, there is a slight difference in temperament.
 Havanese dogs are slightly friendlier and therefore more open to socialization.

-That said, both animals are super playful and have some of the best temperaments of any small dog breeds.
+That said, both animals are super playful and have some of the best temperaments of any small dog types.

 Havanese vs Shih Tzu Comparison: Relationship with Children